-The bill would establish definitions for the following terms:
+The bill establishes definitions for the following terms:

-- "Corporate governance annual disclosure" or "CGAD" - a confidential report filed by the insurer or insurance group made in accordance with the requirements of this section; - "Insurance group" those insurers and affiliates included within a system; - "Insurer" the meaning set forth in the Kansas Insurance Holding Company Act [in KSA 2016 40-33021 (corporation, Supp. company, association, society, fraternal benefit society, health maintenance organization, nonprofit medical and hospital service corporation, nonprofit dental service corporation, reciprocal exchange, person or partnership writing contracts of insurance, indemnity or suretyship in this state upon any type of risk or loss, except lodges, societies, persons or associations transacting business), except it shall not include agencies, authorities. or instrumentalities of the United States. its possessions and territories, Puerto Rico, the District of Columbia, or a state or political subdivision of a state; and - "ORSA summary report" report filed in accordance with risk management and the Own Risk and Solvency Assessment Act.
+- "Corporate governance annual disclosure" or "CGAD" means a confidential report filed by the insurer or insurance group made in accordance with the requirements of this section; - "Insurance group" means those insurers and affiliates included within a system; - "Insurer" is assigned the meaning set forth in the Kansas Insurance Holding Company Act [in KSA 2016 Supp.
+40-3302] (corporation, company, association, society, fraternal benefit society, health maintenance organization, nonprofit medical and hospital service corporation, nonprofit dental service corporation, reciprocal exchange, person, or partnership writing contracts of insurance, indemnity or suretyship in this state upon any type of risk or loss, except lodges, societies, persons, or associations transacting business), except it shall not include agencies, authorities, or instrumentalities of the United States, its possessions and territories, Puerto Rico, the District of Columbia, or a state or political subdivision of a state; and

+• "ORSA summary report" means report filed in accordance with risk management and the Own Risk and Solvency Assessment Act.

-The bill would also establish establish definitions for "Commissioner" and "NAIC."
+The bill also establishes definitions for "Commissioner" and "NAIC."